Gourieff/comfyui-reactor-node/README.md

 ### Face Indexes

-ReActor detects faces in images in the following order:<br>left->right, top->bottom
+By default ReActor detects faces in images from "large" to "small".<br>You can change this option by adding ReActorFaceSwapOpt node with ReActorOptions.

 And if you need to specify faces, you can set indexes for source and input images.